maxim-saplin/py_chat_ui/README.md

 ## Changelog

+- 0.2.5 - better handling of empty env vars, building/publishing container images for AMD64 and ARM64 architectures
 - 0.2.4 - allow defining `base_url` for OpenAI models (e.g. custom model deployments), better error messages for chat API exceptions, New Chat as default starup screen
 - 0.2.3 - token counter in New Chat, faster token counter in dialog, longer debounce interval for prompt token counter, UI tweaks
 - 0.2.2 - preselecting last model used in New Chat, ability to cancel very first request question after New Chat started